masashitsubaki/QuantumDeepField_molecule/README.md

 <p><img src='figure/dataset.jpeg' width='1000'/></p>
 </div>

-Note that our QDF model can learn multiple properties ``simultaneously'' (i.e., the model output has multiple dimensions) when the training dataset format is prepared as the same as the above QM9full_homolumo_eV.
+Note that our QDF model can learn multiple properties simultaneously (i.e., the model output has multiple dimensions) when the training dataset format is prepared as the same as the above QM9full_homolumo_eV.